3mdeb/news-and-ideas/_posts/2019-03-XX-5-terms-every-hypervisor-developer-should-know.md

 ## Summary

 I hope that this post described what VMM and VM is from developers (and hardware) point of view.
-VM-entry and VM-exit are closely related to VMCS, it's difficult to explain them separately.
+VM entry and VM exit are closely related to VMCS, it's difficult to explain them separately.
 All important fields of VMCS will be described at the time when they will be used.

-Next post will show how reasons for VM exits are controlled, where CPU starts its operation after transition and how to discover VMX capabilities supported by the CPU.
+Next post will show how to build Bareflank without any special treatment of VM exits.
+We will also start OS from it and show that it is still usable, and what is different than it was on real hardware.

 If you think we can help in improving the security of your firmware or you are looking for someone who can boot your product by leveraging advanced features